 In your experience, what are the specific challenges posed by food systems planning?

-Definitions, getting everyone to understand the local and regional perspectives and how they impact each other.
-Urban agriculture to me is Big Picture, of which community gardening is one component, it should include, food disposal (waste), transportation, incentives, etc. Our Office of Sustainability and Environment is the lead agency on food policy and has developed both an interdepartmental team and Food Action Plan.
+PERNITZ: Definitions, getting everyone to understand the local and regional perspectives and how they impact each other.
+Urban agriculture to me is a Big Picture, of which community gardening is one component, it should include, food disposal (waste), transportation, incentives, etc. Our Office of Sustainability and Environment is the lead agency on food policy and has developed both an interdepartmental team and a Food Action Plan.
 Strong partnership development might be one of the barriers, devoted funding and opening up public land to produce food to make it happen.
-Seattle has done great with both, but legal barriers do exist around private use of public land.
+Seattle has done great with both, but legal barriers do exist around the private use of public land.

 What are the biggest planning lessons you've taken away from the project?